microsoft/FluidFramework/BREAKING.md

 They have been replaced with the IComponent inside of @prague/container-definitions.

 All static methods have been changed from PascalCase to camelCase.

+Deleted sharepoint-socket-storage package from drivers.
+Moved all files from sharepoint-socket-storage to odsp-socket-storage.

 # 0.3 Breaking Changes (June 3, 2019)